-CSAF11 Computer Foundations I SEM 1 Prerequisite: Pass s in Fiji Year 12 Examination or equivalent
+CSAF11 Computer Foundations I

+Prerequisite: Pass in Fiji Year 12 Examination or equivalent Continuous Assessment: 50%: Final Examination: 50%

 This course aims to provide students with an introduction to the world of information technology.
 It describes the computer system and its peripheral devices, such as communication devices, data connectivity and the Internet, software, hardware, the system unit, input and output, secondary storage, communications and connectivity and the Internet and the web.
-This course also provides users with hands-on experience on using the computer for problem solving.
+This course also provides users with hands-on experience on using the computer for problem-solving.

-CSAF12 Foundation Programming SEM 2
+CSAF12 Foundation Programming